hyperledger/fabric-private-chaincode/fabric/README.md

 you can find more details on how to obtain a signed client certificate, registering it and get a SPID.

+We currently make use of `unlinkable signatures` for the attestation, thus, when registering with the IAS please choose unlinkable signatures.
+In the case you prefer linkable attestation, e.g., because you already have linkable IAS EPID credentials, change in line 217 of [../ecc_enclave/sgxcclib/sgxcclib.c](../ecc_enclave/sgxcclib/sgxcclib.c) the constant `SGX_UNLINKABLE_SIGNATURE` to `SGX_LINKABLE_SIGNATURE`, re-compile and re-deplay [ecc_enclave](../ecc_enclave#build) and [ecc](../ecc#getting-started), configure your IAS settings as above with your linkable credentials and run the auction example as follows.

 Place your client certificate and your SPID in the ``ias`` folder.

     cp client.crt /path-to/fabric/sgxconfig/ias/client.crt
     cp client.key /path-to/fabric/sgxconfig/ias/client.key
     echo 'YOURSPID' | xxd -r -p > /path-to/fabric/sgxconfig/ias/spid.txt

-We currently make use of `unlinkable signatures` for the attestation, thus, when registering with the IAS please choose unlinkable signatures.
-In the case you prefer linkable attestation, e.g., because you already have linkable IAS EPID credentials, change in line 217 of [../ecc_enclave/sgxcclib/sgxcclib.c](../ecc_enclave/sgxcclib/sgxcclib.c) the constant `SGX_UNLINKABLE_SIGNATURE` to `SGX_LINKABLE_SIGNATURE`, re-compile and re-deplay [ecc_enclave](../ecc_enclave#build) and [ecc](../ecc#getting-started), configure your IAS settings as above with your linkable credentials and run the auction example as follows.

 ## Run the Auction

+Before you continue here build the main components of Fabric Secure Chaincode by going through the section `Custom chaincode environment docker image` and `Build the chaincode enclave and ledger enclave` in main [README](../README.md)

-Before you continue here build the other components, such as the chaincode enclave, ledger enclave, etc ...
+other components, such as the chaincode enclave, ledger enclave, etc ...

 To run the demo you can use the scripts in